open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0-snapshot/developers/contribute/build-code-and-run-tests/ingestion-framework.md

 ## Running tests

-To run the tests, you'll to install some packages via `make install_test`.
+To run the tests, you'll need to install some packages via `make install_test`.

 You can validate the environment by running `make coverage` from the root directory.
 Note that from some tests, having the OpenMetadata server instance up is required as they interact with the API.